second-state/interest-earner-smart-contract/README.md

 - [x] the owner can not call the set percentage more than once
 - [x] the owner can not call the set time period more than once
 - [x] a user can not stake tokens if there is no STATE in the reserve pool
+- [x] a user can not stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
+- [x] the owner can remove spare STATE from the reserve pool only (actual reserve pool - 1 Wei)
+- [ ]